Cahn-C/Windows/PowerShell.md

 $filePath
 ```

-- Sometimes PowerShell does return an error if the variable isn't defined and you try to read it, so be sure to set a value in the variable
+- Sometimes PowerShell does return an error if the variable isn't defined, so be sure to set a value in the variable

 ```
 $filePath = 'C:\SomeFolder\Somewhere\file.txt'